Uberspace/lab/source/guide_jenkins.rst

 Download Jenkins_
 -----------------

-Next we download the current version of Jenkins_:
+Next we download the current version of Jenkins:

 ::